debmandal/RL-Causality/hrl.md

 7. [Finding Options that Minimize Planning Time](https://arxiv.org/pdf/1810.07311.pdf), Jinnai et al., *arXiv*, 2019.
     * This paper considers the problem of finding the smallest set of options so that planning converges in less than a maximum number of iterations of the planning algorithm.

+8. [When Waiting is not an Option: Learning Options with a Deliberation Cost](https://arxiv.org/pdf/1709.04571.pdf), Harb et al., *arXiv*, 2017.
+    * One of the main challenges in the options framework is to learn a good set of options.
+This paper proposes to define a good set of options as the ones that allow an agent to learn and plan faster.
+    * Intuitively, the cost of continuing the execution of an option is less than the cost of switching to a different option.
+This is introduced in learning by introducing the concept of *deliberation cost* which defines the cost of switching to a different option.
+    * The learning problem is maximize discounted sum of rewards subject to a bounded deliberation cost.
+The constrained optimization is difficult to solve in general.
+So the authors propose to optimize a lagrangian formulation where a regularization parameter \eta controls the importance given to the deliberation cost.
+    * The parameter \eta can also be interpreted as a margin parameter as it adds directly to the advantage function.
+Therefore, a higher value of \eta enforces changing policies only if the advantage of doing so is high.
+    * The main motivation of the paper was to incorporate the framework of bounded rationality with the help of deliberation cost.
+However, the current formulation seems insufficient and needs to include other types of deliberation costs to truly reflect the notion of bounded rationality.

+9. [Learning with Options that Terminate Off-Policy](https://arxiv.org/pdf/1711.03817.pdf), Harutyunyan et al., *AAAI*, 2018.

+10. [Discovering Options for Exploration by Minimizing Cover Time](https://arxiv.org/pdf/1903.00606.pdf), Jinnai et al., *arXiv*, 2019.
+    * This paper studies how to accelerate exploration in an environment with sparse reward.
     *